DarshanAkolavi/M2-EmbSys/Embeded_Project_M2/1_Requirements/README.md

 # SUN TRACKING SOLAR PANEL

  ##
 * To track the sun's position and rotate the panel according to the sun's position and receive the sunlight at its fullest potential during the daytime.
- * Solar panel absorbs the energy from the Sun, converts it into electrical energy and stores the energy in a battery.
+ * Solar panel absorbs the energy from the Sun, converts it into electrical energy, and stores the energy in a battery.
  * The position of the Sun with respect to the solar panel is not fixed due to the rotation of the Earth.
- * For an efficient usage of the solar energy, the Solar panels should  absorb energy to a maximum extent.
+ * For efficient usage of solar energy, the Solar panels should absorb energy to a maximum extent.
  * This can be done only if the panels are continuously placed towards the direction of the Sun.
-So, solar panel should continuously rotate in the direction of Sun.
+So, the solar panels should continuously rotate in the direction of the Sun.

  -----------------------------------------------------------------------------------------------------------------------------------
  # Block Diagram